profbanks/philotimo-consultancy-website/ADMIN_SETUP.md

 ## Administrator Access

+The administrator panel is not displayed on the public homepage.
+Open it directly with:

+`/?admin=1#admin-portal`

 Set these environment variables in Netlify:

 - `ADMIN_ACCESS_CODE`: the private code used to unlock the admin desk